 Anthology examining technology misuse.
 Repeatedly critical of AI and augmentation. - Do Androids Dream of Electric Sheep?, Philip K. Dick (1968 Novel)

 Questions the boundary between humans and androids.
-Focuses on empathy, artificial life, and moral ambiguity.
 Presents a bleak view of synthetic personhood. - Dune, Frank Herbert (1965 Novel)

-Post-AI society shaped by fear of machine intelligence. - Ex Machina (2014 Film)
+Living in a post-AI society shaped by fear of machine intelligence. - Forbidden Planet (1956 Film)

-Features advanced machines left, an extinct civilization.
-AI-like systems act according to inherited goals.
+An extinct civilization's AI-like systems act according to inherited goals.
 Warns about unchecked technological inheritance. - Frankenstein, Mary Shelley (1818 Novel)

 Often cited as proto–science fiction.
 Concerns artificial creation of life through human intervention. - Gattaca (1997 Film)